|Address764 Bessemer Street Suite 105 Meadville, PA|

 Students at Precision Manufacturing Institute are eligible for federal financial aid.
-The average federal aid awarded to students at Precision Manufacturing Institute was $4,944 last year.
-The percentage of students awarded federal aid was 73%.
+The average federal aid awarded to students at Precision Manufacturing Institute was $4,944 last year. with 73% of students were awarded federal aid.
 This shows that if you apply for federal aid, you have a good chance of receiving it.

 Student composition is an important deciding factor for most students applying to Precision Manufacturing Institute.

 Precision Manufacturing Institute has a good gender split, with 6% of undergraduates being female and 94% of undergraduates being male.

 At the school, most students are Pennsylvania residents; in fact, 100% of all students reside in Pennsylvania.
 You’ll have the opportunity to immerse in the local community and interact with fellow students primarily based in Pennsylvania

 The student to faculty ratio at Precision Manufacturing Institute is 5:1.
 This means that for every 5 there is one member of faculty at the school.